Fishguard and Goodwick

 Fishguard has good transport links locally.
 The Strumble Shuttle and the Poppit Rocket coastal bus services link the town with St Davids and Cardigan.

-Fishguard has a railway station and is one of the major ferry crossing points to Ireland.
+Fishguard has a railway station at Goodwick and the ferry terminal and is one of the major ferry crossing points to Ireland.

-Lower town Fishguard was a locally important trading port importing limestone and coal and exporting slate, woollen goods sand food.
+Lower town Fishguard was a locally important trading port importing limestone and coal and exporting slate, woollen goods and food.
 It also had a small fishing fleet catching pilchards and herring.

 Fishguard and Goodwick was the location in 1797 for the last invasion of Britain when the French landed at Carreg Wasted Point, just around the corner from Fishguard.
 Britain and France had been at war again since 1793 and on February 22nd 1797, fourteen hundred French soldiers landed in West Wales.
 The French surrendered two days later thanks to the heroic actions of people like Jemima Nicholas, a local cobbler, who single-handedly captured 12 French soldiers, the invasion soon failed.
 The peace treaty was signed in the Royal Oak pub on Market Square.